A Novel Unsupervised Camera-aware Domain Adaptation Framework for Person Re-identification

 Second, an unsupervised online in-batch triplet generation method is proposed to explore the underlying discriminative information in unlabeled target domain.
-Through high quality triplets, it provides important information to boost the performance of the whole framework.
+Through high-quality triplets, it provides important information to boost the performance of the whole framework.

-Last, both theoretical analysis and experimental study are conducted to illustrate the proposed camera-aware domain adaptation.
+Last, both theoretical analysis and experimental studies are conducted to illustrate the proposed camera-aware domain adaptation.
 The results and ablation studies demonstrate the superiority of the proposed framework and its interesting properties.